724899020/blog/_build/guide/01_overview.md

 "Features and customization" page.
 Each chapter can have several sections (defined in `sections:`) and each section can have several sub-sections (which would be define with a deeper level of `sections:`).
-In addition, you can use a few extra YAML values to control the behavior of Jupyter-Book (for example, `not_numbered: true` will prevent Jupyter Book from numbering the pages in that chapter).
+In addition, you can use a few extra YAML values to control the behavior of blog (for example, `not_numbered: true` will prevent Jupyter Book from numbering the pages in that chapter).

 Each item in the YAML file points to a single content file.
 The links